Tewkesbury: Modern governance

-The Town of Tewkesbury is located within the Non-Metropolitan County of Gloucestershire and forms part of the Tewkesbury Urban Area.
-Civil Parishes of Tewkesbury Town, Wheatpieces and Northway form the Tewkesbury Urban Area.
-The Tewkesbury Town Civil Parish is the largest Parish within the Urban Area and is the location of the Deveraux Centre, Tewkesbury Community Hospital, Tewkesbury Leisure Centre, Tewkesbury Borough Council Public Services Centre and the main shopping streets.

-The Town Council (not to be confused with Tewkesbury Borough, which covers a wider area than Tewkesbury Town) has 16 members from the four wards of Town with Mitton, Newtown, Priors Park, and Mythe who are elected every four years.
-Councillors were last elected in 2019, with all councillors sitting as independents.
-The Mayor of Tewkesbury Councillor Simon Raywood is the civic head of the council and chairs meetings of the full council.
+Tewkesbury Town Council (not to be confused with Tewkesbury Borough, which covers a wider area) has 16 members elected or co-opted from the three wards of Newtown, Tewkesbury North and Tewkesbury South to serve four year terms.
+The boundaries of these wards mirror the Tewkesbury Borough wards of Tewkesbury East, Tewkesbury North with Twyning, and Tewkesbury South.
+The Gloucestershire County Council divisions of Tewkesbury and Tewkesbury East are unchanged by the new ward boundaries at the Town and Borough Councils.
+Councillors were last elected in 2023, with all councillors sitting as independents.
+The Mayor of Tewkesbury, Councillor Alan Hayes, is the civic head of the council and chairs meetings of the full council.
 The council also appoints a Deputy Mayor who supports the Mayor in their duties and often succeeds to the office of Mayor in the following civic year.
 The council was formally established in 1974 following the dissolution of the municipal borough of Tewkesbury but continues to occupy Tewkesbury Town Hall and maintains the same civic role within the Town.

-Following the 2019 local elections, the Town Council continues to be formed of 16 members representing the three wards of Tewkesbury North, Tewkesbury South and Newtown.
-The boundaries of these new Town Council Wards mirror the new Tewkesbury Borough Wards of Tewkesbury North with Twyning, Tewkesbury South and Tewkesbury East.
-The Gloucestershire County Council divisions of Tewkesbury and Tewkesbury East is unchanged by the new ward boundaries at the Town and Borough Councils.

 Tewkesbury is also covered by Tewkesbury Borough Council (district level) and Gloucestershire County Council.
 Tewkesbury is part of the wider Tewkesbury constituency for elections to the House of Commons.
 Prior to Brexit in 2020, it was represented in the European Parliament as part of the South West England constituency in the European Parliament.

 Through the provisions of the Local Government Act 1972, a new District Council was created comprising the pre-1974 Tewkesbury Borough, Cheltenham Rural District and parts of Gloucester Rural District.
 In May 1973 a joint committee of the predecessor Councils recommended that a new Royal Charter be applied for.
 This Royal Charter conferring Borough Status was granted on 27 February 1973 and took effect on 1 April 1974.
 By virtue of this Charter the Borough appoint a Mayor and Deputy Mayor which results in there being two Mayors covering Tewkesbury at different level of government.
 The Borough Mayor being the first citizen of Tewkesbury Borough and the Town Mayor being the first citizen of the Town itself.